learn-co-curriculum/spring-mod-2-authorization/README.md

 ## Conclusion

 We have set up authorization in this lesson.
 Any production app will likely have some form of authentication and authorization.
-In the next lesson, we will look at how to use existing services to create auth flows.

 ## References